PlexVerse23/Portfolio-Projects/Seller Sense - A Marketplace Seller Health Model/ReadME.md

 # Workflow

-## 1) SQL — Metric Engineering Pipeline
+## 1) SQL : Metric Engineering Pipeline

-A 7-CTE SQL pipeline was built in SQLite to transform raw order-level data into a seller monthly metrics table.
+A 7-CTE SQL pipeline was built in MYSQL to transform raw order-level data into a seller monthly metrics table.

 ### CTE Architecture